Tower Transit Singapore

 Tower Transit Singapore is a contracted bus operator operating in Singapore.
-It commenced operations on 29 May 2016 and it is a subsidiary of Transit Systems.
+It commenced operations on 29 May 2016 as a subsidiary of Tower Transit in the United Kingdom, and later a subsidiary of Australian-based Kelsian Group.

 History

-In October 2014, the Land Transport Authority called for tenders to operate 26 routes out of Bulim Bus Depot in Jurong West based from Bukit Batok, Clementi and Jurong East bus interchanges as part of its new Bus Contracting Model.
+In October 2014, the Land Transport Authority called for bus operators to bid for a contract to operate 26 routes out of Bulim Bus Depot in Jurong West based from Bukit Batok, Clementi and Jurong East bus interchanges, as part of its new Bus Contracting Model announced in May that year.
+Tower Transit Singapore Pte.
+Ltd. was incorporated as a subsidiary of Tower Transit Group on 3 July 2014 to bid for the contract.
+Tower Transit Group was a bus company based in the United Kingdom and was a subsidiary of Transit Systems in Australia.

 In May 2015, the Land Transport Authority awarded Tower Transit Singapore the contract with operations to commence in May 2016, with services based at the Bulim Bus Depot.
 On 31 July 2015, the Land Transport Authority handed over Bulim Bus Depot to Tower Transit Singapore, allowing preparations such as fitting works on the depot and training of its staff to be carried out earlier.

-On 6 December 2015, the Bulim Bus Depot was officially opened by MP for Hong Kah North, Amy Khor and the then-CEO of Tower Transit, Adam Leishman.
-A Bulim Carnival Day was also held on the same day to allow the public to tour the depot and also learn more about Tower Transit.
+On 6 December 2015, the Bulim Bus Depot was officially opened by MP for Hong Kah North, Amy Khor and then-CEO of Tower Transit, Adam Leishman.
+A Bulim Carnival Day was also held on the same day to allow the public to tour the depot and learn more about Tower Transit.

-Tower Transit Singapore commenced operations on 29 May 2016.
+Tower Transit Singapore commenced operations on 29 May 2016, introducing new technologies and practices to public buses in Singapore.
+It became the first bus operator to use driver telematics to give Bus Captains feedback on their driving standards and to incentivise safe and smooth driving.
+It was also the first to install wheel nut covers.